Model composition¶

 # Initialize pipelines for each model

-# Define an API endpoint for processing input data with model A
+# Define an API for data processing with model A

 @bentoml.api

-# Define an API endpoint for processing input data with model B
+# Define an API for data processing with model B

 @bentoml.api